-Choosing the right lighting for your garage can make the difference between a garage that is dark and dangerous and one that is bright and inviting.
+Choosing the proper type of garage lighting can make the difference between a dark and dangerous garage and one that is bright and inviting.

-So what kind of lights should you install in your garage?
-The kinds of lights you should put in your garage depend largely on garage use, but most garages involve a combination of ambient, task, and accent lighting.
+The kinds of lights you should put in your garage depend largely on garage use.
+Still, most garages involve a combination of ambient, task, and accent lighting.
 LED shop lights are highly recommended for most residential garages.

-Whether you use your garage as a workspace or just someplace to store your stuff, there are different types of lighting that will make it more efficient and fun to use.
+Whether you use your garage as a workspace or just someplace to store your stuff, different types of lighting will make it more efficient and fun to use.

-Keep reading to find out more about the kinds of lights available for garage designs.
+Keep reading to learn more about the kinds of lights available for garage designs.

 It Matters How You Use Your Garage

-Think of all the possible ways you could use your garage: parking your car, storing holiday decorations or clothes, grow rooms/indoor gardening, as a workshop or arts & crafts room.
+Think of all the possible ways to use your garage: parking your car, storing holiday decorations or clothes, grow rooms/indoor gardening, as a workshop or arts & crafts room.

 Why is Garage Lighting Important?

-Insufficient lighting is a major cause of common garage accidents that result in injury.
-This is especially true if your tools and supplies are left scattered on the floor where anyone can trip over them.
+This is especially true if your tools and supplies are scattered on the floor where anyone can trip over them.

-With dim lighting, it’s harder to keep your garage organized as well.
+With dim lighting, it’s harder to keep your garage organized.
 After all, it’s tough to keep things neat in the dark, right?

-It’s in your best interests to install garage lighting that lets you see the entire garage space clearly.
+It’s in your best interests to install garage lighting that lets you see everything in your garage clearly.
 It could prevent a trip to the emergency room.

 How to Improve Lighting in a Garage